JSDiamond/Dataviz101/js/session5/README.md

 The accessor function should return `true` if the data is not `NaN` and `false` if it is.
 Any false returns or `NaN` data will not display — will not have a connection to the rest of the line.

+### Time series
+A time series is a sequence of data points made: 1) over a continuous time interval.
+2) out of successive measurements across that interval.
+3) using equal spacing between every two consecutive measurements.
+4) with each time unit within the time interval having at most one data point. [via Wikipedia](https://en.wikipedia.org/wiki/Time_series)

 ----------------
 Some of the World Bank portion of this session is based on a Lynn Cherny example.
 She wisely recommends selectively labeling the lines at the ends to highlight outliers.
 And provides these examples: